the-road-to-learn-react/the-road-to-react/manuscript/react-modern/state.md

 ![](images/react-usestate.png)

-When the user types into the input field, the input field's change event runs into the event handler.
-The handler's logic uses the event's value of the target and the state updater function to set the updated state.
+When the user types into the input field, the input field's change event uses the event handler.
+The handler's logic uses the event's value of the target and the state updater function to set the new state.
 Afterward, the component re-renders (read: the component function runs).
 The updated state becomes the current state (here: `searchTerm`) and is displayed in the component's JSX.

 As an exercise, put a `console.log()` into each of your components.
 For example, the App component gets a `console.log('App renders')`, the List component gets a `console.log('List renders')` and so on.
 Now check your browser: For the first rendering, all loggings should appear, however, once you type into the HTML input field, only the Search component's logging should appear.
 React only re-renders this component (and all of its potential descendant components) after its state has changed.